Zunaeed-Imran/Basic_Problem_solve/README.md

 2. a character is alphabet or not check.
 - we can't use const in prompt we have to use let
 - becouse it's changeable
+- practice branch practice alphabet with if else or condation.
 3.